Đọc trang này bằng tiếng Việt

 A nationwide permanent injunction currently requires ICE to send written notice to some Cambodians two weeks before re-arresting them.
 If you were previously released from detention after being ordered deported and have complied with your order of supervision, you should be included in the class action.
 Read ALC's community advisory on the permanent injunction.

 Vietnam: Vietnam signed a repatriation agreement with the U.S. in 2008.
-The agreement states that Vietnam will only consider issuing travel documents for people who came to the U.S. on or after July 12, 1995, the date that diplomatic relations were restored between Vietnam and the U.S. After the 2008 agreement was signed, Vietnam issued travel documents for some “post-95” immigrants but not for “pre-95” immigrants.
-Under the Trump administration, the U.S. began pressuring Vietnam to accept “pre-95” immigrants for removal.
+The agreement stated that Vietnam would only consider issuing travel documents for people who came to the U.S. on or after July 12, 1995, the date that diplomatic relations were restored between Vietnam and the U.S. After the 2008 agreement was signed, Vietnam issued travel documents for some “post-95” immigrants but not for “pre-95” immigrants.
+Under the first Trump administration, the U.S. began pressuring Vietnam to accept “pre-95” immigrants for removal.
 In November 2020, Vietnam and the U.S. signed a new agreement that created a process for “pre-95” immigrants to be deported.
-Vietnam now appears to issue a handful of travel documents for “pre-95” immigrants each year.
+Before 2025, Vietnam was generally only issuing a handful of travel documents for “pre-95” immigrants each year.
+During Trump’s second presidency, however, ICE has begun to redetain and deport pre-1995 immigrants at significantly higher numbers than it had previously.

 Know Your Rights